Construction on the Sturgeon Lake Restoration Project is planned soon!

 West Multnomah Soil & Water Conservation District (WMSWCD) has been working on Sturgeon Lake restoration since the District was formed in the mid-1990s.
 By that time, the Bonneville and Grand Coulee Dams were constructed on the Columbia River, denying upriver access to migratory salmon.
 The U.S. Army Corps of Engineers (USACE) built an 18-mile levee in 1941 to prevent annual flooding of more than 11,000 acres of prime agricultural land.
 That project severely restricted natural flows to Sturgeon Lake leading to increased sedimentation and greatly reduced aquatic habitat function.
 While a federally-funded project re-opened the channel from the Columbia River via Dairy Creek in 1989, subsequent floods blocked the creek’s mouth and reversed efforts to restore flow.

 In 1982, the first Oregon State University study concluded that a connection between the Columbia River and Sturgeon Lake was necessary to reverse sedimentation.
 Dairy Creek at the south end of the Lake was identified as the best option for that connection.
-In 1985, WMSWCD created a partnership with ODFW and the Oregon Department of Environmental Quality (DEQ) to explore ways to re-establish the Dairy Creek connection and completed a creek channel redirection in 1989.
+In 1985, WMSWCD created a partnership with ODFW and the Oregon Department of Environmental Quality to explore ways to re-establish the Dairy Creek connection and completed a creek channel redirection in 1989.
 However, the historic floods of 1996-97 send sand and woody debris to the mouth of Dairy Creek, plugging the channel.
 Shortly thereafter, many Columbia River salmonid species were listed for federal Endangered Species Act protection.

 In 2007, WMSWCD convened a work group to take another look at options to re-open Dairy Creek or find other alternatives.
-The USACE agreed to finance a feasibility study of the project area, which totals 10,580 acres and includes Sturgeon Lake and the surrounding land on Sauvie Island.
-WMSWCD signed on as the “local sponsor.”
+The USACE completed a feasibility study of the project area, which totals 10,580 acres and includes Sturgeon Lake and the surrounding land on Sauvie Island.
+WMSWCD signed on as the “local sponsor” of the project.
 The study recommended replacing the culverts over Dairy Creek at Reeder Road, which were failing; removing the sand plug from the mouth of Dairy Creek and re-configuring the Dairy Creek channel.